 Most issues of non-compliance are identified through the annual report, which essentially is an audit or a check to ensure each BOC Approved Provider is operating their educational programs in accordance with the “BOC Standards for BOC Approved Providers” and Policies & Procedures.
 To ensure success, BOC Approved Providers should become very familiar with the non-compliant list below and should reference this list when building programs Another helpful checklist is the “Checklist for Compliant Programming” under the Active Providers section of the BOC website.

 There are a few areas that BOC Approved Providers could be found to be non-compliant and include annual report, program directory (10-day rule) and complaints (Athletic Trainer triggered investigation).

 1. Annual Report

 What is it?

+To facilitate your annual report ONE past program will be randomly selected for review.
+Regardless of whether you had an CE events in the previous calendar year, you are still required to verify this by clicking on "Annual Report" in your BOC Approved Provider dashboard.
+If you do not click on this link and confirm, your provider account will expire on March 31, the date Annual Reports are due.
 Items of non-compliance denote critically important areas relevant in creating quality educational programs.
 Should a BOC Approved Provider not meet these critical expectations, their annual report will be denied placing them on probation (first offense) or expired status (consecutive second offense).
 A full explanation of status changes is found below.
 As you develop your educational programs, keep the items of non-compliance in mind.
 Non-compliance items listed below are solely related to your annual report.

-Please note that if any ONE item is marked non-compliant on an annual report, the report will be denied.
 Study the list below to develop your programs to specification:

-- Program content was practically useful, appropriate and adequately
+- Program content was practically useful, appropriate and adequately in-depth

 - Achievement of stated learning objectives